KillSKID/FileEncrypter/README.md

 # FileEncrypter
- A simple encrypter to encrypt all file on your desktop
+ A simple encrypter for encrypt all file on your desktop